epicskinny/Palworld-Server-Tool/README.md

 1. FIRST START
 --------------
 1. Extract the program folder.
-2. Run the built Palworld Server Panel EXE, or run BUILD_EXE.bat first if you are using the source version.
+2. Run the Palworld Server tool
-3. In the Server/Setup area, choose where you want the Palworld dedicated server installed.
+3. In the Dashboard area, choose where you want the Palworld dedicated server installed.
 4. Let the panel find SteamCMD automatically.
 If SteamCMD is missing, use the Install SteamCMD button.